HS-doshi/HS-doshi/README.md

 - 🔭 I’m pursuing B.E. - IT **(Final Year)** From GCET, v.v.nagar.

-- 🌱 I’m currently learning **Angular JS! & TYpescript** and exploring many technology.
+- 🌱 I’m currently learning **Angular JS! & Typescript** and exploring many technology.

 - 👯 I’m looking to collaborate on **an open source.**